AT-290690/rust-lisp/README.md

 ### Solving Puzzles

-Starting in the top left corner of a 2x2 grid, and only being able to move to the right and down, there are exactly 6 routes to the bottom right corner.
+Starting in the top left corner of a 2x2 grid, and only being able to move to the right and down, there are exactly 6 routes to the bottom right corner:

 ```lisp
 (let factorial (lambda n total